Clinton aims to reframe 2016 debate

 Trump responded to Clinton's speech during an interview with CNN's Anderson Cooper, arguing that his campaign was "bringing love," not hate, and that his rallies are packed with Americans who have been left behind.

-Calling Clinton a "third-rate politician," he argued that African-Americans are just realizing that the Democrats who have "run" the nation's inner cities have left hem behind.
+Calling Clinton a "third-rate politician," he argued that African-Americans are just realizing that the Democrats who have "run" the nation's inner cities have left them behind.

 Trump also rejected the notion that he was embracing the "alt-right" movement.
 "Nobody even knows what that is," Trump told CNN's Cooper.
 "There is no alt right or left."